 Destination Terminal Handling Charges

-The most important bit of advice we hope you consider is to make sure every moving quote you receive includes the Destination Terminal Handling Charges (DTHC).
+The most important bit of advice in terms of cost is to make sure every international moving quote you receive includes the Destination Terminal Handling Charges (DTHC).

 Unfortunately, a lot of relocation companies do not include them and do an even worse job of explaining them.

-When this happens, they just leave these additional charges for the overseas handling agent, who then sends you a bill and won’t return your belongings until you’ve paid.
+When this happens, they just leave these additional charges for the handling agent overseas, who then sends you a bill and won’t return your belongings until you’ve paid.
+Sometimes, it is challenging to locate these because companies often use vague language or different verbiage.
+Ask whoever sends you a quote whether DTHC is on it or you could be in for a surprise overseas.

 - Destination Port Charges